ectrc/ultralight_test/readme.md

 - Download the Ultralight SDK from [Ultralight's official website](https://ultralig.ht/), rename to "ultralight" and place it in `/external` directory.

+- To inject, make sure that all Ultralight dependencies are in the same directory as the executable or in the system PATH.

 ### bugs

 - resizing fucks up